92kns/image-processing-flask/README.md

 and go to the appropriate localhost (default at the moment is port 5000)

-Alternatively you *could* run it without docker but it's not as fun. (instructions TBC)
+Alternatively you *could* run it without docker but it's not as cool! (instructions TBD)

 ## pics of server